 Enough is enough.
 Let Christians pray.
 With your continued support, we at the ACLJ can continue our fight to defend our first freedom.

 As we aggressively defend prayer, and Christian students at the Supreme Court, we urgently need your support.
-Have your gift DOUBLED today.
-Have your gift doubled through our Matching Challenge.
+Donate to defend prayer today.

 As explained here , the Trump administration issued Interim Final Rules last month regarding religious and moral exemptions under the HHS abortion-pill mandate.
 For years, we fought for the government to provide these conscience protections.
 The previous administration’s campaign to force religious...